Letterbook/Sandcastles/readme.md

 ## Prerequisites

 You will need a docker run time and a docker client that supports docker compose.
 The easiest way to do that is to just install docker desktop.
-It's *probably* also possible to use podman, and podman compose, but for now that is untested.
-Let us know if you have success with it.
+It's also confirmed to work with (rootless) podman compose.
+If you want to use a rootless container runtime, podman seems to work better than docker.

 You may also want to [install the `step cli`](https://smallstep.com/docs/step-cli/installation/).
 This isn't strictly necessary, but it will make it a lot easier to manage your certificates, and to add your new internal root CA as a trusted CA on your local computer.